Notes on invariant measures for loop groups

+In the cases which we have excluded in this conjecture, the map $Hyp(S^1,G) \to \prod_C Bun_G(\Sigma_c)$ is not surjective, hence $[\mu_0]$ will not project to the Lebesgue class.
+It is possible that a stronger hypothesis is needed, e.g. maybe it is necessary to require that the free homotopy classes of the $c_i$ are distinct.

-Assuming the truth of this conjecture, it remains to compute the density $\delta_C(\pi_1,...,\pi_n)$ on $H^1(\Sigma,K)\times ...\times H^1(\Sigma,K)$, where we are identifying stable bundles with irreducible $K$ representations of the fundamental group, using Narasimhan-Seshadri-Ramanathan.
-Can one say anything if the different $\Sigma_c$ are distinct Riemann surfaces?
-Or if they belong to distinct free homotopy classes?
+Assuming the truth of this conjecture, the basic task is to compute the density $\delta_C(\rho_1,...,\rho_n)$ on $H^1(\Sigma,K)\times ...\times H^1(\Sigma,K)$, where we are identifying stable bundles with irreducible $K$ representations of the fundamental group, using Narasimhan-Seshadri-Ramanathan, and we use the product of of the mapping class group invariant measures as background.

-If we had formulas for these densities, and could independently prove their consistency, this could possibly lead to a direct construction of $\mu_0$.
-Is this at all practical?
-The density a priori depends on how the loops are parameterized.
-If the measure $\mu_0$ is invariant with respect to reparameterizations, then one can simultaneously reparameterize all of them, but a priori not individually.
-An additional problem is that from this point of view it is now really clear why a measure constructed in this way would be $L_{fin}K$ bi-invariant.
+\begin{question} Suppose that the surfaces $\Sigma_c$ are topologically distinct.
+Is $\delta_C=1$, implying that the distributions $c_*\mu_0$ are independent, $c\in C$?
+More generally if $C$ is partitioned into subsets $C_1,..,C_n$ corresponding to topologically distinct surfaces, are the $P(C_i)*\mu_0$ independent?